dfamonteiro/blog/blog/content/posts/production-load-generator.md

 ### Creating a load scenario

-Creating a new load scenario is as easy as creating a new class that implements the PLG's `ILoadScenario` interface and adding it to `LoadScenarioRunner`:
+Creating a new load scenario is as easy as creating a new class that implements the PLG's `ILoadScenario` interface:

 ```csharp
 internal class FirstLoadScenario : ILoadScenario